Get started¶

 dummy(anonymous=True)

-The next step, called internally by rosonic
+The next step, called internally by rosonic, is main.
+It will look

-something like a while-loop that keeps calling spin
+something like a while-loop that keeps calling spin.
+The loop is conditioned

-(that you can also overload if necessary) that by default
+by keep_alive (that you can also overload if necessary) that by default

-returns not rospy.is_shutdown()
+returns not rospy.is_shutdown().

 class Node(...):